 A promotion review examines the candidate's record with respect to the criteria as set forth in Section II.A.5.
 Unless appointed at a barrier step, at least one positive merit will normally be required before a candidate is reviewed for promotion.
-The question of acceleration should not be an issue in promotion to Associate Professor and Professor cases; the issue is whether the candidate has met the criteria, not whether the criteria have been met in a particular time frame.

 A promotion involves reviewing the overall career and reviewing bodies should consider where to place the candidate relative to their record.
-For placement at a higher step, the candidates record with respect to expectations for the proposed step should be clearly articulated.
-The Department Letter must offer specific recommendations for placement and rationale in support of these recommendations.
+For placement at a higher step, the candidate's record with respect to expectations for the proposed step should be clearly articulated in the department letter.
+In the absence of such justification, acceleration criteria will apply.
 There is no appeal process for decisions on placements.